csigueros/azure-docs.es-es/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "The Microsoft.Purview data curator can create, read, modify and delete catalog data objects and establish relationships between objects.
-This role is in preview and subject to change.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/8a3c2885-9b38-4fd2-9d99-91af537c1347", "name": "8a3c2885-9b38-4fd2-9d99-91af537c1347", "permissions": [
+  "description": "The Microsoft.Purview data curator is a legacy role that can create, read, modify and delete catalog data objects and establish relationships between objects.
+We have recently deprecated this role from Azure role-based access and introduced a new data curator inside Azure Purview data plane.
+See https://docs.microsoft.com/azure/purview/catalog-permissions#roles", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/8a3c2885-9b38-4fd2-9d99-91af537c1347", "name": "8a3c2885-9b38-4fd2-9d99-91af537c1347", "permissions": [